tomvit/sql-collector/README.md

 In the above example, sql-collector will replace any occurrence of ``MYSCHEMA`` string by ``HERSCHEMA`` string.

-In order to debug sql-collector settings, you can execute the sql-collector in the test by specifying the ```--test``` argument in wihch case sql-collector will run one iteration of the SQL query and will output the debug information as the below example shows.
+For debug purposes, you can execute the sql-collector in the test mode by specifying the ```--test``` argument in wihch case the sql-collector will run one iteration of the SQL query and will output the debug information as the below example shows.

 ```
 $ sql-collector --connect $DB_CONNSTR --query sys-long-running-queries.sql --count 2 --interval 2 --delimiter ";" --test

 * sql-collector executed in the test mode.
 * Arguments parsed as JSON object:
+{"connect":{"name":"connect","value":"sys/oracle@10.0.2.2:1521:xe as sysdba","def":{"name":"connect",
+"required":true,"desc":"DB connection string.","__use":1}},"query":{"name":"query","value":"sys-long-running-queries.sql",
+"def":{"name":"query","required":true,"desc":"SQL query file.","__use":1}},"count":{"name":"count",
-{"connect":{"name":"connect","value":"sys/oracle@10.0.2.2:1521:xe as sysdba","def":{"name":"connect","required":true,"desc":"DB connection string.","__use":1}},"query":{"name":"query","value":"sys-long-running-queries.sql","def":{"name":"query","required":true,"desc":"SQL query file.","__use":1}},"count":{"name":"count","value":2,"def":{"name":"count","required":true,"desc":"Number of iterations the query will run.","__use":1}},"interval":{"name":"interval","value":2,"def":{"name":"interval","required":true,"desc":"Delay in seconds betwen iterations.","__use":1}},"delimiter":{"name":"delimiter","value":";","def":{"name":"delimiter","required":false,"desc":"CSV delimiter, the default value is ','.","__use":1}},"test":{"name":"test","value":null,"def":{"name":"test","required":false,"desc":"Test and be verbose, will run only one iteration of the query.","__use":1}}}
+"value":2,"def":{"name":"count","required":true,"desc":"Number of iterations the query will run.","__use":1}},"interval":{"name":"interval","value":2,"def":{"name":"interval","required":true,
+"desc":"Delay in seconds betwen iterations.","__use":1}},"delimiter":{"name":"delimiter","value":";",
+"def":{"name":"delimiter","required":false,"desc":"CSV delimiter, the default value is ','.","__use":1}},"test":{"name":"test","value":null,"def":{"name":"test","required":false,
+"desc":"Test and be verbose, will run only one iteration of the query.","__use":1}}}

 * SQL query:
 select * from